OlegVashkevich/config/README.md

 # Config
-Class for configuration and hiding secret data
+Library for configuration and hiding secret data

 ## Features
 - lightweight